Member Information PolicyMember Information Policy

 Board Review.
 Each year, KQED management will provide the Executive Committee of the Board with a list of all organizations that have used the Membership List during the preceding twelve months, and any Cooperative Database services with whom KQED has shared Member Information.

 Member Preferences.
 KQED members may opt out of any of the foregoing communications and information sharing practices.
-Members may contact KQED’s Membership Department at any time by phone at 415-553-2150, by email at firstname.lastname@example.org, or by submitting an online form to request one or more of the following opt-out designations:
+Members may contact KQED’s Membership Department at any time by phone at 415-553-2150, or by contacting Member Services submitting an online form to request one or more of the following opt-out designations:

 - Members may request a “no rental or exchange” designation to have their names withheld from any membership list rented by or exchanged with other organizations